So what do I do? How on earth do I learn to think and learn to stop thinking?

 To change you have to do some work on yourself – test and experiment and engage with change processes.
 You have to be prepared to let go of old ways of being, thinking and behaving.

-In my experience, the vast majority of people who say they want to change don’t change.
+In my experience, the vast majority of people who ask 'what do I do' and who say they want to change don’t change.

 Most people reading this won’t change because they don’t really want to change.